alex21738/Book_Reccommendation_System/README.md

 - Adopt Gensim corpus model

-- Choose words only shown 30 times or more
+- Choose words only show 30 times or more

-- Remove words shown more than 50% or more
+- Remove words show more than 50%

 ## Front End Video
 - Click the picture below to see how book recommendation system works on Youtube